DominikSpiljak/Imagealgebra/README.md

 First off, we need to load the image and do a little bit of processing using `load_and_process_image` function.
 This function, given a path to the image, loads that image, greyscales it and inverts it.
+Also, I've set the threshold for characters to be 190.
+The reason is so that we don't draw contour over shadows and darker areas that aren't characters.
 Image needs to be inverted for cv2 to be able to find contours where background is black and character is white.

 Secondly, we find contours using `find_contours` function.